PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 <br>

-The Vulkan SDK includes the header files, the Loader, and others interesting tools to validate and compile the shader code.
-I recommend installing the Vulkan SDK on both Windows and Linux anyway, since it includes the binaries already compiled (included the **vkcube** program test).
+The Vulkan SDK also includes the header files, the layers (as shader libraries), and others interesting tools to validate and compile the shader code.
+I recommend installing the Vulkan SDK on both Windows and Linux, since it includes the binaries already compiled (included the **vkcube** program test).
+Additiobnally, the Vulkan SDK will automatically configure your system to be Vulkan-ready.
+This involve creating specific registry keys (on Windows), or folders and files (on Linux).

 <br>